tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 ﻿---
 layout: "post"
-title: "The International 2019: Another Practical Guide to All 18 Teams"
+title: "The International 10: Another Practical Guide to All 18 Teams"
-date: "2019-07-18 11:45"
+date: "2021-09-25 11:45"
-summary:    The bare minimum information you need to know before talking to a Dota player this August.
+summary:    The bare minimum information you need to know before talking to a Dota player this October.
 feature-img: "img/ti8teams/ti8header.png"
 flags: true
 ---